 Who is a Settlor?

 A settlor is an unrelated party to the beneficiaries of the trust.
-This may include a close family friend or an accountant/lawyer.
+This may include a close friend, family member or a professional advisor like an accountant/lawyer.
 For tax reasons, the settlor should not be a unitholder of the trust or a beneficiary.
-In general, a settlor has no further involvement in the trust after the initial settlement/gift.
+The settlor’s role is to place the property into the trust, which is known as a settlement or gift.
+Usually, the settlement is for a nominal or small sum, such as $10.
+In general, a settlor has no further involvement in the trust after the initial settlement or gift.

 Who is a Trustee?

 A trustee is the legal owner (but not the beneficial owner) of the trust’s assets and has an array of strict duties in distributing and managing those assets.
 They can either be an individual or corporate entity and are responsible for administering the trust in accordance with the trust deed or trust agreement.
 In Australia, a trustee must legally comply with the terms of the trust deed.
 Likewise, they must comply with any relevant legislation in the State or Territory where the trust is established.

 Generally, it is ideal for a company to act as a trustee of a discretionary trust, which is known as a corporate trustee.
 This is because it assists in minimising the risk of personal liability which is usually greater for an individual trustee than it is for directors of a corporate trustee.
 It is also easier to effect changes of control and in situations of succession.

 Notably, trustees are liable to significant risks and must act in the trust’s best interests at all times.
 If you decide to use an individual trustee, it is common to use a family member, close friend or a professional.